Study finds Reddit’s controversial ban of its most toxic subreddits actually worked

 The Jammy is a steel string guitar that fits in a pocket

 It seems like just the other day that Reddit finally banned a handful of its most hateful and deplorable subreddits, including r/coontown and r/fatpeoplehate.
-While the move was at the time derided by some as pointless, akin to shooing criminals away from one neighborhood only to trouble another.
+The move was, at the time, derided by some as pointless, akin to shooing criminals away from one neighborhood only to trouble another.
 But a new study shows that, for Reddit at least, it has had lasting positive effects.

-The policing of hate speech online has become a flashpoint for many a flamewar these past few months especially, as white nationalists, neo-nazis, and others with abhorrent but strictly speaking quite legal viewpoints struggle with being banned repeatedly from the internet’s biggest platforms.
+The policing of hate speech online has become a flash point for many a flame war, these past few months especially, as white nationalists, neo-nazis and others with abhorrent but strictly speaking quite legal viewpoints struggle with being banned repeatedly from the internet’s biggest platforms.

 The practice has led sites like StormFront to seek shelter at dismal ports like off-brand hosts and small social networks pitching their tolerance of certain types of free speech being “censored” by others.
-It’s an example of one of the objections made to the idea of banning troublesome users or communities: that they’ll just go elsewhere, so why bother?
+It’s an example of one of the objections made to the idea of banning troublesome users or communities: they’ll just go elsewhere, so why bother?

-Researchers at the Georgia Institute of Technology took this question seriously, as until someone actually investigates whether such bans are helpful, harmful, or some mix thereof, it’s all speculation.
+Researchers at the Georgia Institute of Technology took this question seriously, as until someone actually investigates whether such bans are helpful, harmful or some mix thereof, it’s all speculation.
 So they took a major corpus of Reddit data (compiled by PushShift.io) and examined exactly what happened to the hate speech and purveyors thereof, with the two aforementioned subreddits as case studies.

 Essentially they looked at the thousands of users that made up CT and FPH (as they call them) and quantified their hate speech usage.
-They then compared this pre-ban data to the same users post-ban: how much hate speech they produced, where they “migrated” to (i.e. duplicate subreddits, related ones, etc.), and whether “invaded” subreddits experienced spikes in hate speech as a result.
+They then compared this pre-ban data to the same users post-ban: how much hate speech they produced, where they “migrated” to (i.e. duplicate subreddits, related ones, etc.) and whether “invaded” subreddits experienced spikes in hate speech as a result.
 Control groups were created by observing the activity of similar subreddits that weren’t banned.

 What they found was encouraging for this strategy of reducing unwanted activity on a site like Reddit: